 Written By: Keith Biondo | Jan 17, 2018 12:00:00 AM

-By Keith Biondo, Publisher, Inbound Logistics magazine, kbiondo_webphoto_2016an Affiliate member, 2017 sponsor and “Media Friend” of TMSA.
+By Keith Biondo, Publisher, Inbound Logistics magazine, an Affiliate member, 2017 sponsor and “Media Friend” of TMSA.
 Given the recent emerging trend and focus on CX and “the Buyer’s Journey” within the TMSA community, Biondo’s perspectives are highly relevant.

 Whether your customer is the end consumer or B2B buyer, supply chain and customer service performance expectations are converging.
 Providing an excellent customer experience (CX) requires super-expedited and sometimes free delivery.
 E-commerce customers increasingly choose to pay for same-day delivery, according to a DHL survey.
 Here at Inbound Logistics, we call that supply chain impatience and it is spreading to B2B.